Stephen Eustáquio: Porto

 In January 2022, Eustáquio was loaned to Porto for the rest of the season, with an option to buy.
 He played his first match on 6 February, replacing Fábio Vieira late into a 2–0 away defeat of Arouca.

 On 31 May 2022, Porto exercised its purchase option, signing Eustáquio to a contract until 30 June 2027.
 Having become a starter for the Sérgio Conceição-led side, he scored his first goal on 30 September in the 4–1 home win over Braga.
 He added two more in the group stage of the UEFA Champions League to help his team to progress as group winners, at Club Brugge in a 4–0 victory and against Atlético Madrid in a 2–1 home win.

 In Porto's run to winning the 2022–23 Taça da Liga, Eustáquio scored early opening goals in the 3–0 semi-final victory over Académico de Viseu and the 2–0 final against Sporting CP.
+On 15 April, he was informed at half-time of the home fixture against Santa Clara that his mother Esmeralda had died aged 51, and was replaced shortly after in an eventual 2–1 win.